LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 files.

-Each entity XML file contains references to two other files, an XML specification file and a XSLT style-sheet file.
+Each entity XML file contains references to two other files, an XML specification file and a XSLT stylesheet file.
 The XML specification file can be either a DTD file (``logtalk_entity.dtd``) or an XML Scheme file (``logtalk_entity.xsd``).
-The XSLT style-sheet file is responsible for converting the XML files to some desired format such as HTML or PDF.
+The XSLT stylesheet file is responsible for converting the XML files to some desired format such as HTML or PDF.
-The default names for the XML specification file and the XSL style-sheet file are defined by the :doc:`../devtools/lgtdoc` tool but can be overridden by passing a list of options to the tool predicates.
-The ``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL style-sheet files and sample scripts for converting XML documenting files to several formats (e.g. reStructuredText, Markdown, HTML, and PDF).
+The default names for the XML specification file and the XSL stylesheet file are defined by the :doc:`../devtools/lgtdoc` tool but can be overridden by passing a list of options to the tool predicates.
+The ``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL stylesheet files and sample scripts for converting XML documenting files to several formats (e.g. reStructuredText, Markdown, HTML, and PDF).
 For example, assume that you want to generate the API documentation for the ``types`` library: